 Wind turbine generators will be set out in rows.
 In-row spacing (the space between each individual wind turbine generator in a row) will be a minimum of 875 metres.
 Interrow spacing (the space between each row of wind turbine generators) will be a minimum of 1000 metres.

 There may be empty spaces within the wind farm site.
-This may be due to certain less favourable seabed conditions or because we need to keep away from existing infrastructure or consider navigation and shipping routes.
+This may be due to certain less favourable seabed conditions or, for example, because we need to keep away from existing infrastructure.

 Connecting offshore to onshore - Transition Joint Bays